Signposts

 shirt that was its namesake, yet the taste was unique and gratifying.
 Hash

-a common breakfast at the campsite.
+common breakfast at the campsite.
 Hash was a good one-pan meal, it was hot

-with toasted bread or bagels.
-For some reason, though, I never picked up a
+serve the hash with eggs and toasted bread or bagels.
+For some reason,

-can of beets to add to the mix.
+though, I never picked up a can of beets to add to the mix.

 Years went by before I tasted red flannel hash again.
 More than a decade